 Where to stay in Hongdae: L7 Hongdae

-L7 Hongdae is a 4-star hotel that takes pride in its spacious and Scandinavian-styled rooms, and high-rise entertainment facilities that show off a stunning view of the Hangang River.
+L7 Hongdae is a 4-star hotel in Seoul that takes pride in its spacious and Scandinavian-styled rooms, and high-rise entertainment facilities that show off a stunning view of the Hangang River.
 Its 21st floor includes an open-kitchen restaurant called Floating, which serves New York-inspired dishes and delicious coffee.
 It also has a rooftop bar perfect for sunset sessions over craft beers, L7 signature cocktail, soulful music panoramic views of Hongdae district.
 Although it just a 5-minute walk from Hongdae’s main shopping street, you’ll automatically forget about the chaos once you step inside its peaceful interiors.

 3. Gangnam, for upscale restaurants & bars